Comp111: Operating Systems

 In class we have discussed a bit about how time is parceled out to

 processes.
 Let's go a bit deeper.
-In a typical linux instance,
+In an older linux instance,

 the amount of time that a process takes is measured by sampling every